Visiting Variants Using Lambdas – Part 1

-The aforementioned task however becomes trivial when using boost::hana.
+This task becomes trivial when using boost::hana.

 • “Traditional” variant visitation.